Ro Khanna: Personal life

-Khanna resides in Fremont, California, with his wife Ritu Khanna (née Ahuja), a fellow Indian American, and their two children.
+Khanna resides in Fremont, California, with his wife Ritu Khanna (née Ahuja), a fellow Indian American, and their two children, Zara and Soren.
+Khanna and Ahuja married in Cleveland in August 2015.
+At the time of their marriage, Ritu Khanna had worked in marketing for the Italian jewelry company Bulgari.
 Ritu's father is Monte Ahuja, who in 1975 founded Transtar, an automotive transmission parts supply company in Solon, Ohio.
 The Monte Ahuja College of Business is named after Ahuja.

 As of 2016, Khanna was a vice president for strategic initiatives at Smart Utility Systems, an energy efficiency company with an office in Santa Clara.
 Smart Utility Systems produces software for water conservation and for reducing electricity consumption.

-Khanna is a practicing Hindu, describing his philosophical beliefs as "Gandhian".
+Upon entering Congress, Khanna had a minimum net worth of $27 million, the fourth richest member of Congress, due to his wife's holdings.
+By 2025, Khanna had a median net worth of $232 million.
+Khanna's family made 4,284 stock trades with a volume of over $59 million in 2025.
+It was reported in 2026 that his net was worth was over $340 Million.

+Khanna is a practicing Hindu who has described his faith as "Gandhian Hinduism".
+In a 2019 op-ed, he wrote that summer visits to his grandparents in New Delhi shaped his connection to his Indian heritage and that his family's values were deeply influenced by his grandfather's Gandhian worldview.

+In 2025, the newsletter Chaotic Era reported that Khanna made 53 appearances on podcasts and YouTube shows between January and September of that year.